Skip to content

 To create solutions to address the complex challenges of the Maternal and Child Health system, it is important to understand how the system and its components shape health.
 The Five-Year Needs Assessment process allows state Title V programs to begin to understand the complexity of these challenges, identify needs, and select priority areas of focus.

-In spring 2020, the Maternal and Child Health section contracted JSI Research and Training Institute, Inc. to conduct key informant interviews with identified stakeholders to gather insight into the strengths and needs of the MCH populations, as well as gaps and leverage points in the system of care.
+During the summer of 2024, the Maternal and Child Health section contracted Forward Consultants to conduct key informant interviews with identified stakeholders to gather insight into the strengths and needs of the MCH populations, as well as gaps and leverage points in the system of care.

 Key Informant Interviews Final Report